midtown-ai/www/docs/glossary/t.md

 “Adept’s technology sounds plausible in theory, [but] talking about Transformers needing to be ‘able to act’ feels a bit like misdirection to me,” Mike Cook, an AI researcher at the Knives & Paintbrushes research collective, which is unaffiliated with Adept, told TechCrunch via email.
 “Transformers are designed to predict the next items in a sequence of things, that’s all.
 To a Transformer, it doesn’t make any difference whether that prediction is a letter in some text, a pixel in an image, or an API call in a bit of code.
 So this innovation doesn’t feel any more likely to lead to artificial general intelligence than anything else, but it might produce an AI that is better suited to assisting in simple tasks.”
 # https://techcrunch.com/2022/04/26/2304039/
 ```

- Models that are based on transformers are:
-   * [BERT models] - use the encoder side of the transformer
-   * [GPT models] - use the decoder side of the transformer
-   * [T5 models] - use the encode-decoder, the whole transformer !

  {% youtube "https://www.youtube.com/watch?v=wjZofJX0v4M" %}